RapidAPI/DevRel-Stack-Data/readme.md

 This repository will contain all the assets for the DevRel-Stack repository.

 ## Contributing
-When your changes are ready, create a Pull Request against the **dev** branch of this repository.
+When your changes are ready, create a Pull Request against the **production** branch of this repository.

 ### Commit messages